Cloacal exstrophy

 Diagnostic tests can include ultrasound, voiding cystourethrogram (VCUG), intravenous pyelogram (IVP), nuclear renogram, computerized axial tomography (CT scan), and magnetic resonance imaging (MRI).
 Cloacal exstrophy is a rare birth defect, present in 1/200,000 pregnancies and 1/400,000 live births.
 It is associated with a defect of the ventral body wall and can be caused by inhibited mesodermal migration.
 The defect can often be comorbid with spinal bifida and kidney abnormalities.
+Many individuals who are born with XY cloacal exstrophy are assigned female at birth due to the appearance of the external genitalia.
+Performing genital surgery on intersex infants for cosmetic purposes is considered a human rights violation by the World Health Organization.

+Cloacal exstrophy males reassigned and raised as females

+Between 1960 and 2000, doctors believed XY males with cloacal exstrophy would be happier socially as females, and surgically reassigned them.
+This occurred under the belief that humans were born psychosexually neutral.
+The practice proved controversial, after follow-ups by William Reiner found that many struggled to adhere to a female gender identity, had masculine interests, were attracted to females, or reverted to the male sex spontaneously or upon learning they were genetic males.